Our Fabric

 Switching to 60% recycled cotton and 40% rPET for T-shirts leads to significant environmental benefits:

-Water savings of up to 1,500–2,700 liters per shirt
+Water savings of up to 1,500–2,700 litres per shirt

-CO₂ emission reductions of 7 kg per shirt
+CO₂ emission reductions of 7kg per shirt

-Elimination of harmful pesticides and fertilizers
+Elimination of harmful pesticides and fertilisers

 Energy savings and reduced reliance on virgin materials